The legal responsibilities to ensure that employers do not discriminate against lesbian, gay, bisexual, and trans staff.

 Read about how to support employees with mental ill health.

-Key benefits of creating a culture that respects and helps employees with mental ill health.
+Key benefits of creating a workplace culture that respects and helps employees with mental ill health.

 Many forms of mental ill health are likely to be disabilities and, where that is so, you as an employer have a responsibility under the Disability Discrimination Act 1995 to ensure that relevant job seekers and employees are not subjected to disability discrimination.